bids-standard/bids-website/_pages/get_involved.md

 [BIDS website GitHub repository](https://github.com/bids-standard/bids-website){:target="_blank"}.

 There are so many ways to help us build this community.
-You could help someone else learn the benefits of BIDS, give a talk in your local organisation, or [build a BIDS App](https://bids-apps.neuroimaging.io/){:target="_blank"}!
+You could help someone else learn the benefits of BIDS, give a talk in your local organization, or [build a BIDS App](https://bids-apps.neuroimaging.io/){:target="_blank"}!

 The only requirement is that everyone who contributes adheres to our